PHA4 – 4th Peoples’ Health Assembly November 15-19, 2018 at Gonoshasthaya Kendra (GK), Bangladesh

 All information and the online news about this event can be found here

-A HAIAP Meeting will be included as a satellite to the PHA 4 as described below and more details will be shared with our members.
+A HAIAP Meeting was included as a satellite to the PHA 4 as described below and more details were shared with our members.

-HAIAP together with the Third World Network (TWN) will present a self organised workshop during the assembly.
+HAIAP together with the Third World Network (TWN) presented a self organised workshop during the assembly.

 Challenges of Antimicrobial Resistance in the region

 Third World Network with Health Action International Asia Pacific